kemitchell/irs-form-1023/schedule-c.md

 ### 8

 Is your board of directors comprised of a majority of individuals who are representative of the community you serve?
-Include a list of each board member’s name and business, financial, or professional relationship with the hospital.
+Include a list of each board member's name and business, financial, or professional relationship with the hospital.
 Also, identify each board member who is representative of the community and describe how that individual is a community representative.

 - [ ] Yes